Word meaning

 Rubble: Waste or rough fragments of stone, brick, concrete, etc., especially as the debris from the demolition of buildings.

-Explanation of the above passage The family struggled for life, they lived in the shelter made of broken building walls and bricks.
+Explanation /Answer: The family struggled for life, they lived in the shelter made of broken building walls and bricks.

 The boys hated Germans as they were the reason for their drastic and miserable change of life, which also made them stand against them as rebels.